AinulMr/Data-Exploration_COVID-19/README.md

 - At the end of 2021, the number of deaths decreased significantly to 264 people.
 - In Early 2022, the number of deaths increased to 6,754 in March 2022 and decreased again to 782 at the of 2022
 - In 2023 the highest number of deaths at 487 people. it's only 0.0000001 of the population of Indonesia.

+#### Conclusion
+Based on the short analysis, I can inform the first year of the COVID-19 pandemic is 2020, and the number of COVID-19 cases and deaths keep rising until January 2021.
+After we took the first vaccination in January 2021, the number of COVID-19 cases and deaths slowly decreased until May 2021 aslo the vaccination number too.
+But, significantly the number of COVID-19 cases and deaths rose again in July to 0,447% and 0.0129%.
+After that, the number of vaccinations rose in October 2021 to 18.6%.
+That is the highest number we got during the COVID-19 pandemic.
+The number of COVID-19 cases and deaths decreased until the end of 2021.
+In early 2022 The number of COVID-19 cases and deaths increased again and the number of vaccinations increased too.
+It can be concluded that an increase in vaccinations results in a decrease in COVID-19 cases and deaths.